Gender Pay Gap Report

 As we focus on actively driving progress towards greater equity and social justice within our business we encourage our clients to do the same.
 One example is our Fearless Girl campaign developed to draw attention to a simple truth that companies with more diverse boards perform better.
 We have advocated for companies to appoint more women as well as increase ethnic diversity to their boards since we launched the campaign in 2017.

-We are committed to advancing progress against our goals.
-While we made positive progress over the past five years in six of the eight goal categories, as of Q1 2023, we accomplished five out of the eight goals.
-This includes surpassing our five-year goal at all levels in the US employees of color demographic.
-Also, we have achieved representation for women globally at the SVP level, continuing to make incremental progress.
 Another way we are making progress is by continuing to lean into our 10 Actions Against Racism and Inequality.
 We developed these 10 Actions to confront inequalities and build equity into our workplace and business, paying specific attention to our talent pipeline of Black and Latinx employees and candidates.
 We are continuing to work toward full achievement of our goals and transparently reporting on our progress.
-In the coming months we will be working to establish longer term goals that include our broader representation priorities, and are inclusive of other dimensions of diversity.
+In the coming months we will be working to establish longer term goals that include our broader representation priorities, and are inclusive of other dimensions of diversity

 We understand the importance of having a diverse talent pipeline and have implemented plans to improve our efforts.
 Additionally, we have enhanced our diversity hiring processes to make progress toward our aspirational diversity goals.
 This includes having diverse candidate slates for MD and above roles, as well as having diverse interview panels.